 - Severe headaches

 These symptoms can make it challenging to concentrate, sleep, and participate in daily life.
-You may find it difficult to sit at a computer and work all day, difficult to drive, or difficult to complete your regular exercise routine if you are experiencing the symptoms of neck spasms.
+You may have difficulty sitting at a computer and working all day, driving, or completing your regular exercise routine if you are experiencing the symptoms of neck spasms.

 How Neck Spasm Treatment Helps

 While you may think that having neck pain simply becomes a part of life as you age, this doesn't have to be the case.
-Often, a chiropractor can address the problem and help you start living without pain.
+Often, a chiropractor can address the problem and help you get pain relief.
 Neck spasm treatment consists of addressing both the spine and the surrounding muscles to ensure everything is properly aligned.

 When the vertebrae in your neck are misaligned it puts undue stress on the surrounding muscles.
-They work harder than they have to to support your head and to move, causing pain, stiffness, and spasms.
+The vertebrae are overworked as they hold your head upright and support its movements, causing pain, stiffness, and spasms.

 Chiropractic treatment will ensure that, a) your spine is aligned and that the vertebrae in your neck are not putting pressure on your muscles, and, b) that the soft tissue surrounding your vertebrae gets the appropriate treatment to relax and prevent contractions.